cloudsoft/brooklyn-tosca/src/main/assembly/files/README.md

 ## Running

+### Quickstart: No Alien4Cloud UI

 In the unpacked archive, the simplest way to get started is to run with:

     nohup ./brooklyn.sh launch &

-This will launch the Alien4Cloud runtime, using `~/.brooklyn/alien4cloud/` as the repository.
+This will launch the Alien4Cloud core platform embedded, using `~/.brooklyn/alien4cloud/` as the repository.
 Brooklyn will be available on port 8081 by default.
 The process will be nohupped so you can exit the session (e.g. ssh on a remote machine).

 You can override the A4C config by modifying `conf/alien4cloud-config.yml` (and if you want to use a different alien4cloud config file, simply set the `alien4cloud-config.file` property in your `brooklyn.properties`.

+### Quickstart: With Alien4Cloud UI

 To launch a standalone A4C instance, edit the config file in `alien4cloud-standalone/` as desired then run: